seanreed1111/sql-recipes/recipes.md

 | 2006-06-03 |  0.50 |  2.00 |  2 | 1.000000 |
 | 2006-06-05 |  1.00 |  3.00 |  3 | 1.000000 |
 +------------+--------------+-------------+--------------+-------------+
 To fix the problem, it’s necessary to deterMINe the number of days elapsed a different way.
-Take the MINimum and MAXimum date involved in each sum and calculate a days- elapsed value FROM them using the following expression:
+Take the minimum and maximum date involved in each sum and calculate a days- elapsed value FROM them using the following expression:
 DATEDIFF(MAX(t2.date),MIN(t2.date)) + 1
 That value must be used for the days-elapsed column and for computing the running averages.
 The resulting statement is as follows:
 SELECT t1.date, t1.precip AS 'daily precip',